top of page

 Xanthe Fuller

-Xanthe is a planner at VCCP, working on the Cadbury account.
+Xanthe is a Senior Planner at VCCP, working on the Cadbury account.
 She shimmied into planning after a stint in account management.
 She is the planning lead on the VCCP Stoke Sixth Form Challenge, where 16 -18 year olds are given an insight into the advertising industry.

 bottom of page